 Preparing your hospital bag in advance can help prevent any last-minute scrambling or missing items once you arrive at the hospital.
 It can also help to ease anxiety!
 By checking another item off of your To-Do list, you will feel more prepared and be able to focus on other important tasks, like preparing for The Postpartum Period and your Postpartum Care Items.

 Knowing what to pack in your hospital bag for labor can be challenging!
 I have created a list of the essential items to make it easier for you.
 There is also a Minimalist Hospital Bag post if that feels more like you.
 All of these items have been added to my Amazon Storefront’s Hospital Bag List.

 Feel free to pack as early as you want, I didn’t pack my bag until I was 38 weeks but there was no real reason to believe that I’d be giving birth any earlier than my expected due date.
 I’m also known for procrastinating… So feel free to pack whenever it feels best for you!
 In fact, packing and researching what to pack in your hospital bag for labor and delivery is a part of the nesting process.

-When preparing my bag, I kept a separate list near the hospital bag of items that I wasn’t going to pack until I was sure I’d be heading to the hospital soon, such as my toothbrush or contact case.
+When preparing my bag, I kept my checklist near my hospital bag at the door.
+I kept track of items that I wasn’t going to pack until I was sure I’d be heading to the hospital soon, such as my toothbrush or contact case.
 Most births are not as you see in the movies, where you are rushing out of the door without a moment to spare.
 While this is possible, it is not likely in normal and healthy births.
 Plus, it may give you something to do while in early labor!

 What to Pack in Your Hospital Bag